 Schools and Departments have dedicated Welfare Tutors who can help students with non-academic concerns, or concerns about their wellbeing.
 If students are unsure who this is they should contact their Personal Tutor, who can refer them to the appropriate person or service.

-If students feel unable to talk to their personal/welfare tutor or issues remain unresolved after they have spoken to them, they can contact the University Senior Tutor.
+If students feel unable to talk to their personal/welfare tutor or issues remain unresolved after they have spoken to them, they can contact the Deputy PVC (Student Experience).
 All communications are confidential.

 University support services

 The University has a full range of specialist student services.
 Use the issue-based student support website to find out what's available to help your son or daughter.